00 Days

 • Submit a proposal to speak at the next year’s EPCOR Payments Conference.

 • Watch your inbox with a follow up email and print your Certificate of Attendance to keep for your record.
-Calculate and record your total credits toward AAP/APRP, CTP/CCM or NCP continuing education.
+Calculate and record your total credits toward AAP/AFPP/APRP, CTP/CCM or NCP continuing education.

 ellipse-1